Skip to Main Content

 Primary Sources

-• Unpublished sources, such as personal letters, diaries, journals, wills, deeds, family histories, and many other sources.
+• Unpublished materials: Personal letters, diaries, journals, wills, deeds, and family histories.

-• Interviews and recordings from people with firsthand knowledge of events.
+• Interviews and recordings: Conversations or recordings from people who directly experienced the events.

 What is a primary source, anyway?